U8NWXD/oppia-wiki/Make-a-pull-request.md

     **Important:** In the conversation thread, **write a top-level comment** explicitly asking the reviewer(s) to take another look ("@XXX PTAL"), and assign them to the PR.
 If however, you forget to assign the reviewer(s), Oppiabot will assign them for you.

-## Step 6: Make sure all continuous integration (CI) checks pass {: #step-6 }
+## Step 6: Make sure all continuous integration checks pass

-While waiting to get approval from reviewers, make sure that all the CI checks (GitHub Actions, CircleCI, etc.) pass, since otherwise you won't be able to merge your pull requests.
+While waiting to get approval from reviewers, make sure that all the continuous integration (CI) checks (GitHub Actions, CircleCI, etc.) pass, since otherwise you won't be able to merge your pull requests.
 CI checks are shown at the bottom of your pull request on GitHub.

 ![CI results at the bottom of a PR](images/prCiResults.png)